mikbe/commandable/README.markdown

 A typical help output looks something like this:

   Commandable - The easiest way to add command line control to your app.
   Copyrighted free software - Copyright (c) 2011 Mike Bethany.
-    Version: 0.2.0.beta01
+  Version: 0.2.0

   Usage: commandable <command> [parameters] [<command> [parameters]...]

   Command Parameters Description
-      error            : Will raise a programmer error, not a user error so you see what happens when you have bad code examples [path]     : Copies the test classes to a folder so you can see a bunch of small examples readme            : displays the readme file (default) v            : <xor> Application Version
-    version            : <xor> Application Version
-     widget [path]     : Copies a fully working app demonstrating how to use **Commandable** with RSpec and Cucumber help            : you're looking at it now
+    error            : Will raise a programmer error, not a user error so you see what happens when you have bad code examples [path]     : Copies the test classes to a folder so you can see a bunch of small examples readme            : displays the readme file (default) v            : <xor> Application Version version            : <xor> Application Version widget [path]     : Copies a fully working app demonstrating how to use Commandable with RSpec and Cucumber help            : you're looking at it now